Nicki Minaj: Endorsements

+Between 2012 and 2013, Minaj launched her own range of lip products for MAC Cosmetics' Viva Glam.
+In 2012, she appeared in advertisements for Pepsi's "LiveForNow" campaign, and signed an endorsement deal with Adidas for the brand's fall and winter campaigns later that year.

+In April 2013, Minaj partnered with Beats Electronics to introduce her "Pink Pill" speakers.
+From 2013 to 2015, she released seasonal clothing collections for Kmart.
+In March 2015, Minaj was announced as a co-owner of the music streaming service Tidal alongside Jay-Z and other artists.
+In December 2016, Minaj and Glu Mobile released Nicki Minaj: The Empire, a role-playing mobile game for iOS and Android.

+In 2017, Minaj released two lipsticks in collaboration with MAC Cosmetics and starred in H&M's holiday campaign.
+The following year, she appeared in campaigns for Mercedes-Benz, EA Sports' Madden NFL 19, and Diesel.

 In 2019, Minaj announced a collaboration with luxury fashion house Fendi.
-Chief executive officer Serge Brunschwig stated the brand "shares great affinity with her.
-[Minaj] represents the fun aspect of the brand", and that the collaboration "made sense".
-A capsule collection titled "Fendi Prints On"—after by the lyric containing the same words on her 2018 single, "Chun-Li"—was released on October 14, 2019.
+A capsule collection titled "Fendi Prints On", named after a lyric from her 2018 single 'Chun-Li', was released in October.

-In March 2022, Minaj fronted the campaign for the "Heaven" spring 2022 collection by Marc Jacobs.
-In May, she was named the new creative director of American men's magazine Maxim and became the global ambassador and advisor for MaximBet, a sports betting brand launched by the magazine.
-She also came on board as a stakeholder.
-MaximBet was shut down in December 2022.
-In July 2022, Minaj collaborated with Rap Snacks and released her own potato chip flavor, "Barbie-Que Honey Truffle".
+In March 2022, Minaj fronted Marc Jacobs' "Heaven" spring collection.
+In May, she was named the new creative director of American men's magazine Maxim and became the global ambassador for its sports betting brand, MaximBet.
+In July, Minaj collaborated with Rap Snacks and released her own potato chip flavor, "Barbie-Que Honey Truffle".
 The following month, Mattel sued Rap Snacks, claiming the company violated the Barbie trademark and had made a "deliberate and calculated" choice to do so.
 The lawsuit was settled in September after the company changed the snack's name to "Bar-B-Quin".
-Minaj released a "variety pack" with Rap Snacks in October, and a "Nocho Nachos" nachos flavor in March 2023, inspired by her 2023 single, "Red Ruby Da Sleeze".
-Also in October, the rapper appeared alongside Lil Baby, Kane Brown, Pete Davidson, and Bukayo Saka in a trailer for the first-person shooter video game, Call of Duty: Modern Warfare II.
-A playable character model of Minaj in her "Red Ruby" persona was released as downloadable content for the game in July 2023 to commemorate the 50th anniversary of hip-hop music's origin; her character marked the first woman "operator" of the game.
+In July 2023, a playable character model of Minaj was released as downloadable content for Call of Duty: Modern Warfare II, marking the first female "operator" of the game.
 In December 2023, she and Roblox introduced the virtual world Gag City on the game platform to promote her fifth album, Pink Friday 2 (2023).
-Days before the launch, Minaj's fanbase circulated AI-generated content of the fan-made cityscape Gag City, a pink futuristic metropolis inspired by the cover artwork of the album, which the rapper coined on her social media.